nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biocompatible:** Pertaining to compatibility with living tissue, often a requirement for biodegradable nanoparticles in medical applications.

-### Expanded Definition and Usage\nBiodegradable nanoparticles are critical in advancing **nanomedicine** by providing effective and safe delivery mechanisms that reduce the risk of long-term accumulation within the body.
+### Expanded Definition and Usage:
+Biodegradable nanoparticles are critical in advancing **nanomedicine** by providing effective and safe delivery mechanisms that reduce the risk of long-term accumulation within the body.
 Their ability to degrade safely aligns with increasing regulatory and public health demands for materials that do not pose persistent environmental or biological risks.
 In drug delivery, the degradation rate can be tailored to match the therapeutic needs, ensuring that the drug is released at the right location and time.
 In environmental applications, these nanoparticles can help capture or degrade pollutants, breaking down safely without leaving harmful residues.